sarthakNegi-7777/Power-BI-Projects/README.md

 # Excel-PowerBI

+Designed to enhance data-driven decision-making with dynamic insights and real-time analytics.

 You can download the datasets that i have used from excel file.
 You can checkout dashboards made by me in pdf file.